 It’s so clear to me now… I am a lifestyle photographer.
 I capture emotion and connection.
 I tell your story.

-One day I set up a black background, asked a (very) pregnant friend M. to to come over, and had a blast taking posed portraits of her in front of ONE window.
+One day I set up a black background, asked a (very) pregnant friend M. to come over, and had a blast taking posed portraits of her in front of ONE window.
 These portraits were very much posed as in: “Bring your chin down-tilt your head to the left-one hand here-the other hand there” kind of portrait.
 But I LOVED every moment of this session, and the images were beautiful.
 Just one black backdrop, her and me (and a camera, but whatever).

 So now you’re asking: wait, didn’t I want to know more about how Nicole went from taking portraits to telling stories???
 How is this paragraph on posing the introduction to telling stories?

-Please bare with me…
+Please bear with me…

 A few weeks later, friends of M. saw the maternity portraits of M. And they said: “We think you’re amazing, we love the maternity portraits.
 Can you take candid portraits of us?
 We absolutely HATE posing.”